dknoern/emprouter/README.md

 Build Instructions:
 ------------------------------------
-To build, first install JDK 1.6 or later and Apache Ant 1.6 or later.
+To build, first install JDK 23 or later and Maven 3.9 or later.
 To build the code type:

 ```
-ant build
+mvn install
 ```

-(note: pom.xml does not work yet, neet to upgrade QPID to version 0.32)

 Configuration:
 -------------------------------------